 - Fieldwork basics: when and where to look for nests, techniques for finding and monitoring.

 - Wildlife legislation and BTO guidelines designed to protect nesting birds.
-See here (PDF, 1.69 MB)for a sample of this section.
+See

 - Why monitoring nests is important for bird conservation and how the BTO uses information collected.

 - Taking part in the BTO's Nest Record Scheme.

 An essential tool for nest recorders